Copper: Copper Age

 Copper occurs naturally as native metallic copper and was known to some of the oldest civilizations on record.
-The history of copper use dates to 9000 BC in the Middle East; a copper pendant was found in northern Iraq that dates to 8700 BC.
-Evidence suggests that gold and meteoric iron (but not smelted iron) were the only metals used by humans before copper.
-The history of copper metallurgy is thought to follow this sequence: first, cold working of native copper, then annealing, smelting, and, finally, lost-wax casting.
-In southeastern Anatolia, all four of these techniques appear more or less simultaneously at the beginning of the Neolithic c.
-7500 BC.
+The history of native copper use dates to 9000 BC in the Middle East; a native copper pendant was found in northern Iraq that dates to 8700 BC.
+Evidence suggests that gold and native meteoric iron were the only metals used by humans before copper and hot metallurgy.
+The history of copper metallurgy is thought to follow this sequence: first came cold working of native copper, then annealing, followed by smelting, and finally casting.

-The earliest evidence of lost-wax casting copper comes from an amulet found in Mehrgarh, Pakistan, and is dated to 4000 BC.
-Investment casting was invented in 4500–4000 BC in Southeast Asia Smelting was probably discovered in China before 2800 BC, in Central America around 600 AD, and in West Africa about the 9th or 10th century AD.
-Carbon dating has established mining at Alderley Edge in Cheshire, UK, at 2280 to 1890 BC.
+The earliest archaeological support of hot metallurgy in Eurasia is found in the Balkans and Carpathian Mountains as evidenced by findings of copper objects made by metal casting and smelting dated to between 6200 and 5000 BC.
+The earliest example of lost-wax cast copper comes from an amulet found in Mehrgarh, Pakistan dated to 4000 BC. Ötzi the Iceman, a male dated from 3300 to 3200 BC discovered in the Central Eastern Alps, was found with a 99.7% pure copper axhead; high levels of arsenic in his hair suggest an involvement in copper smelting.
+Smelting was probably discovered in China before 2800 BC, in Central America around 600 AD, and in West Africa about the 9th or 10th century AD.
+Carbon dating has established copper mining at Alderley Edge in Cheshire, UK between 2280 and 1890 BC.
+Experience with copper assisted the development of other metals; specifically copper smelting likely led to the discovery of iron smelting.